51Degrees/specifications/device-detection-specification/part3/required-examples.md

 For somewhat arbitrary reasons, reference implementations inhibit usage sharing for console examples, but enable it for web examples.
-Every example in which share usage is inhibited needs to have a comment saying that in normal operation it should not be, which diminishes the clarity of the example.
+Every example in which share usage is inhibited needs to have a comment saying that in normal operation the inhibiting code SHOULD be removed, which diminishes the clarity of the example.

 ## Concrete Examples